pablogrb/class_uam_iv/README.md

 The UAM\_IV file module defines a *class like* derived type that implements the UAM\_IV file format as defined in Ramboll Environ's CAMx.
 Provides an *object like* data structure for all types and *method like* subroutines for IO.
 It was inspired by Dr. Barron Henderson's [pseudonetcdf](https://github.com/barronh/pseudonetcdf) python CAMx compatibly layer and serves as a modern Fortran IO support module.

+An additional utilites module contains a group of programs that facilitate the manipulation and conversion of UAM\_IV files.

 This module was developed by [Pablo Garcia](pablogar@andrew.cmu.edu) at the Center for Atmospheric Particle Studies at Carnegie Mellon University.

 ## Example usage